 This is the second level course in construction and woodworking.
-Woodworking will include the design, layout and construction of an individual project.
+Woodworking will include the building of bean bag boards, and the design, layout and construction of 2 individual projects.
 Students will also be running production jobs for the sale and service of products.
 Students may be required to purchase materials for the final project.
-Portfolio items for this class include Manufacturing Assembly Project, Personal Capstone Project.
+Portfolio items include individual projects, bean bag boards and entrepreneur projects.